constantinpape/z5/README.md

 # z5

-Lightweight C++ and python wrapper for reading and writing zarr (https://github.com/alimanfoo/zarr) and N5 (https://github.com/saalfeldlab/n5) arrays to / from disc.
+Lightweight C++ and Python wrapper for reading and writing zarr (https://github.com/alimanfoo/zarr) and N5 (https://github.com/saalfeldlab/n5) arrays to / from disc.

 Read and write compressed chunked arrays on filesystem.